6 Questions Congress May Ask Robert Mueller During His Testimony

 Barr, the attorney general, has said he considered the way clear for Mueller to say whether he believed Trump merits criminal charges in connection with the alleged obstruction of justice — with the caveat that there could be no actual indictment.

-All right, Nadler and his colleagues may say to Mueller: Not only are you off the Justice Department payroll, your own former boss has said he didn't object to your giving an opinion about this.
+All right, Nadler and his colleagues may say to Mueller, not only are you off the Justice Department payroll, your own former boss has said he didn't object to your giving an opinion about this.
 Even though the Justice Department's policy kept you from charging Trump, would you if you could have?

 Or to put it a different way, would anyone else who has done the things you've found Trump has done face criminal charges?